 As you know, Unix filesystems store a number of timestamps for each file.
 This means that you can use these timestamps to find out when any file or directory was last accessed (read from or written to), changed (file access permissions were changed) or modified (written to).

 Three times tracked for each file in Unix are these:

-Access time shows the last time the data from a file was accessed – read by one of the Unix processes directly or through commands and scripts.
+Access time shows the last time the data from a file or directory was accessed – read by one of the Unix processes directly or through commands and scripts.

 Last modification time shows time of the last change to file’s contents.
 It does not change with owner or permission changes, and is therefore used for tracking the actual changes to data of the file itself.